kirsten2/Species_validation/README.md

 Running pipeline with example data
 --------

-In this example, the pipeline is applied to three species belonging to the same 16S rRNA phylotype (> 97% 16S rRNA), using a database for the honey bee gut microbiota and two metagenomic samples ([zenodo_link](coming here)).
+In this example, the pipeline is applied to three species belonging to the same 16S rRNA phylotype (> 97% 16S rRNA), using a genome database for the honey bee gut microbiota and two metagenomic samples ([zenodo_link](coming here)).

 Download example data from zenodo: